 But first, the curious case of YouTube

-There’s more content than a lifetime to consume; that’s a fact.
-To effectively manage streams of information in front of me, I must curate a lot and ignore even more.
-And I’ll shamelessly say I’m relatively good at this, but it requires effort and creativity.
+There’s more content than a lifetime to consume.
+To effectively manage streams of information coming my way, I must curate a lot and ignore even more.
+I’ll shamelessly say I’m relatively good at this, but it requires effort and creativity.

 Let’s talk YouTube.

 I exclusively use the subscriptions tab and ‘Watch later’ folder to save interesting stuff.
 I also have watch history turned off.
 Also, I ignore videos below a certain length, no matter the topic, and I do not watch Shorts.
 That’s my personal preference.